icesi-ops/sd-exam1/README.md

 ```
 ## Frontend

-### The first frontend we tough of using was the page shown below
+The first frontend we tough of using was the page shown below

 ![image](evidence/1stview.png)

-## Later, for ease of use and comodity we decided to refactor it using React, to end uo looking as follows
+Later, for ease of use and comodity we decided to refactor it using React, to end up looking as follows

 ![image](evidence/finalview.png)